This is sort-of an autobiographical exploration of what I learned doing youth work out of a local church for a decade.

 So was the experiment a failure or a success?

-A question I’ve circled around over the last four years following my departure from that job.
+A question I’ve circled around following my departure from that job.
 Certainly, depending on who you ask, you will get a different answer.
 And I guess it would depend on what weight you give to the person answering.
 There’s a subjectivity to reality that leaves me to say that everyone’s experience has some degree of validity, I can’t outright dismiss those voices who claim it didn’t work for them.

 Ultimately it was an experiment that was, perhaps, too far outside the comfort level of that local church.
 Although it made sense to me, coming from my experience with the youth over the years and the research I was doing, it was not right for that place at that time.
 It pushed against sacred cows and institutional frameworks that were just not ready to bend.